ASDosjani/opi5-fan-control/README.md

-# Orange Pi 5: PWM Fan Control
+# Orange Pi 5: Treshold Fan Control
+The repo is based on: https://github.com/bastilmr/opi5-fan-control

-This script written in C language reads the CPU temperature and adjusts the fan speed based on that information.
+This script written in C language reads the CPU temperature and toggle the fan based on that information.
 Before the script can work, wiringOP needs to be downloaded and installed from Git to enable the use of GPIO pins.
 Additionally, the script needs to be compiled after it's downloaded.

 ## Requirements

 - Orange Pi 5
 - wiringOP (https://github.com/orangepi-xunlong/wiringOP.git)
-- 5V PWM Fan (e.g. Noctua)
+- 5V Fan (e.g. Noctua)
+- PNP/NPN transistor

 ## Installation